The Summer Youth Program has been visiting the Arapaho Ranch for a decade to participate in the “Ranch Safari.”

 - Writing poetry with Montana’s Poet Laureate, Henry Real Bird, of Crow Nation

 Youth and Elders have been central to the Summer Ranch Safari, and through their experience comes an attachment to the place and the buildings.
-Together, the Youth and Elders cook in the kitchen of the mansion, eat in the dining room, and attend class sessions in the living room.
+Together, the Youth and Elders cook in the mansion’s kitchen, eat in the dining room, and attend class sessions in the field and in the living room.